davmor21/finalProjectDavonMorrisF2024/README.md

 ### INF601 - Advanced Programming in Python
 ### Davon Morris
-### Mini Project 4
+### Final Project
+---

-# Mini Project 4 - Django
+# Final Project - Django

 ## Description

 This project demonstrates building a web application using [Django](https://www.djangoproject.com/), a high-level Python web framework that encourages rapid development and clean, pragmatic design.

-The application allows users to manage their card collection, with features to create collections, add cards to collections, and view their collection.
+The application allows users to manage their card collection, with features to create collections, add cards to collections, and view their collections.

+I use the [Scryfall](https://scryfall.com/docs/api) to search for cards, grab details, and add them to the user's collection

+---
 ## Getting Started

 ### Dependencies